-Hungary: In Hungary, commercial plasma collections were in operation long before the Czech Republic.
-The plasma collected was processed by "Human," a private fractionation plant (now owned by Kedrion) while a public fractionation plant, now closed, operated by the National Blood Center in Budapest.
-The government blood program, in concert with the public fractionation plant conducted an intensive program of source plasma collections with non-compensated donors' sector in the 1980s for the main purpose to make coagulation factors so as to be independent from factor products imported from the U.S. This program was successful for the benefit of hemophilia patients, but short-lived when IG began to drive the Hungarian plasma market.
-However, it attests to the fact that plasma collected by apheresis has a long tradition in Hungary, as in Austria and Germany.
+Hungary: In Hungary, commercial plasma collections were in operation long before the Czech Republic, as a private fractionation plant existed, alongside with a public fractionation plant - now closed - in Budapest.
+The government blood program, which owned and managed this public fractionation plant conducted an intensive program of source plasma collections with non-compensated donors' sector in the 1980s for the main purpose of producing coagulation factors so as to be independent from factor products imported from the U.S. This program was successful for the benefit of hemophilia patients, but short-lived when IG began to drive the Hungarian plasma market.

-So far, Hungary has not experienced the same IG supply issues as in the Czech Republic.
-However, there are concerns that plasma donations may cause a "crowding out" phenomenon of blood donations, but so far, an obligation for plasma donors to also donate blood once every year appears to have largely solved this issue.
+The recent and dramatic rise of commercial source plasma collections in Hungary does not appear to have caused the same IG supply issue as in the Czech Republic.
+There are concerns about paid plasma donations "crowding out" non-remunerated blood donations, but an obligation for plasma donors to also donate blood once every year appears to have largely solved this issue.

 Between 2010 and 2020, the volume of plasma for fractionation (source and recovered combined) rose by 19.7% annually, far exceeding the needs of Hungarian patients for IG.
-This excess plasma is used primarily to provide product in European Union countries which do not have commercial plasma operations, such as Italy or France, thereby reducing their need to import IG product made from United States donors.
+This excess plasma is used primarily to provide product in European Union countries which do not have commercial plasma operations, such as Italy or France.